-Gammon graduated with a B.A. in Liberal Studies from California State University, Sacramento and has a M.A. in Educational Administration from University of Pacific.
-Louise holds a Multiple Subject teaching credential and an Administrative Services credential.
+Louise earned a B.A. in Liberal Studies from California State University, Sacramento and has a M.Ed. in Educational Administration from University of Pacific.
+Additionally, Louise has a Multiple Subject teaching credential and an Administrative Services credential.

 Katie Burns, ED.D.

-Katie earned a B.A. in Sociology from the University of California, Berkeley, and two masters degrees (Educational Inquiry and STEM) from Teachers College of San Joaquin.
-She completed her doctorate studies in Educational Leadership through the University of the Pacific where her research focused on communities of practice among teachers in rural schools.
+Katie earned her B.A. in Sociology from the University of California, Berkeley.
+She holds two master's degrees (Educational Inquiry and STEM) from Teachers College of San Joaquin, and in June 2019, Burns earned her doctorate in education from University of the Pacific where her research focused on communities of practice among teachers in rural schools.

 Elizabeth Jara, M.A.